7 Types of Intermittent Fasting

 Types of Intermittent Fasting – 24 Hours Fast Method

-If you take your meal at 7 pm today, you can take the next meals on the next day at 7 pm.
-This means your body will be fasting for 24 hour period.
+If you take your meal at 7 pm today, you can take the following meals the next day at 7 pm.
+This means your body will be fasting for a 24-hour period.
 You can consume water, tea, and coffee between fasting to keep your body hydrated.

-The 24 hours fast method can be done every once or twice a week.
-However, one can follow it more frequently as per his capacity of fasting.
+The 24-hour fast method can be done every once or twice a week.
+However, one can follow it more frequently per one’s fasting capacity.
 It is not advisable for everyone!

 5. The 36 Hours Fast Method

 The 36 Hours Fasting Method is an improved technique of the previous method i.e. The 24 Hours Fasting.
-In this method, you will have to keep your body fasting for 36 hours.
+In this method, you must keep your body fasting for 36 hours.

-This means when you take your dinner at 7 pm, then you have to keep fasting for the entire day on the next day and can take your breakfast in the morning on the third day.
+This means when you have your dinner at 7 pm, you have to keep fasting for the entire day on the next day and can have your breakfast in the morning on the third day.

-This method is not recommended for everyone as it can affect your body’s organs if you have not practiced fasting ever in your life.
+This method is not recommended for everyone as it can affect your body’s organs if you have not practiced fasting.
 You can follow this method of intermittent fasting every once a month.

 6. The Alternate Day Fasting Method

 The Alternate Day Fasting Method means you have to fast every other day.
-This technique is advisable to everyone as it is an easy method to follow by all types of people.
+This technique is advisable for everyone as it is an easy method to follow by all types of people.

-In this method, you are allowed to consume 500 calories on a fasting day and can follow a regular diet on other days.
-However, for best results, you are advised to fast for the entire day by consuming only water, tea, or coffee.
+In this method, you can consume 500 calories on a fasting day and follow a regular diet on other days.
+However, you are advised to fast for the entire day by consuming only water, tea, or coffee for best results.

 7. The Meal Skipping Method

 The Meal Skipping Method is also known as The Spontaneous Fasting Method.
-This is yet another highly recommended method by experts to all types of people.
+This is another highly recommended method by experts for all types of people.

 Following a strict diet plan might be too confusing for beginners.
-So, this method is a good way to start with!
+So, this method is an excellent way to start with!

 This method asks you to keep your body fasting when you don’t feel hungry.
 Most of us tend to eat something even when we are not hungry.

-To follow this method, you just need to restrict eating when you don’t feel hungry.
-This is quite easy and can be followed by everyone.
+To follow this method, you must restrict eating when you don’t feel hungry.
+This is relatively easy and can be followed by everyone.

 What are the Key Benefits of Intermittent Fasting?

-As per the recent studies, people who have followed any of the above-given methods have shared good and positive feedback on Intermittent Fasting.
+As per recent studies, people who have followed any of the above-given methods have shared excellent and positive feedback on Intermittent Fasting.

-Here’s a list of benefits that you can get from Intermittent Fasting’s methods.
+Here’s a list of benefits that you can get from Intermittent Fasting methods.

-• Replaces your skin’s damaged cells, restricts your aging.
+• Replaces your skin’s damaged cells and restricts your aging.

-• Makes your mind super sharp and improves your mind power.
+• It makes your mind super sharp and improves your mind power.

-• Helps you lose extra body weight by limiting the calorie intake and encouraging you to live a healthy life.
+• It helps you lose extra body weight by limiting the calorie intake and encouraging you to live a healthy life.

 Are there any drawbacks/ restrictions?

-• Intermittent Fasting is not recommended for pregnant women as they need enough amount of calories for a healthy baby.
+• Intermittent Fasting is not recommended for pregnant women as they need enough calories for a healthy baby.

-• This fasting method is not good for those with a history of eating disorders.
+• This fasting method is unsuitable for those with a history of eating disorders.

 • If you are underweight, then this method is not a good move for you.